Life insurance after a death: trust status decides days or months

 Does life insurance pay out if there’s a mortgage?

 Yes – if the policy was a mortgage protection or term life policy, the payout can be used to pay off the outstanding mortgage balance.
-The insurer pays the beneficiary (or directly to the lender, if the policy is specifically linked).
 For more detail, see our guide to what happens to a mortgage when someone dies.

 Does life insurance form part of the estate?